Your guide to

 For more information and to reserve seats on Air Transat the main web site to use can be found here at Canadian Affair.

-From London – Gatwick to 7 cities in Canada, namely Halifax, Montreal, Ottawa, Toronto, Edmonton, Calgary and Vancouver.
+From London – Gatwick to 6 cities in Canada, namely St Johns, Halifax, Montreal, Toronto, Calgary and Vancouver.

 From Manchester flights are to Toronto, Calgary and Vancouver

 Ireland is growing in popularity too and Canadian Affair is flying from two Cities:-